Fibromyalgia For Dummies - Roland Staud - E-Book

 Singling out a source of your pain: You can’t

 When you try to analyze where all this pain is coming from — the master generator of your agony — you most likely can’t figure it out.
 Nor can you deduce why you’re experiencing it.
-However, you may have found out that stress makes almost all your symptoms worse.
+However, you may have found out stress makes almost all your symptoms worse.
 Your doctor may often be puzzled by these questions, too.
 (Read about possible causes of fibromyalgia in Chapter 3.)

-Some experts believe that extreme exercise or injuries from a car accident or a fall may induce FMS.
+Some experts believe extreme exercise or injuries from a car accident or a fall may induce FMS.
 But you probably haven’t been exercising like crazy because you’ve felt too bad to exercise a lot (or at all).
 You probably haven’t just fallen or had an accident or injury, either.

 Chronically feeling your pain